Syed Wajih Ahmad Naqvi: Life and career

-Naqvi provided a nucleus for the formation of a biogeochemistry group in NIO that over the years has developed to be among the best in the world.
+Naqvi provided a nucleus for the formation of a bio-geochemistry group in NIO that over the years has developed to be among the best in the world.
 In this process he also set up numerous state-of-the-art analytical facilities and developed expertise, many of which are not available anywhere in the country.
 He guided and trained a large number of youngsters who are occupying high positions in academic and research institutions both in India and abroad.
 He also led numerous research projects.
 He participated in over 50 research expeditions, being the chief scientist of over half of them, including LOHAFEX.
 He was also a member of the Third Indian Expedition to Antarctica that set up the first permanent station at the icy continent.

 Naqvi has extensively traveled abroad delivering invited talks at a large number of institutions and conferences.
 He has worked at the following institutions: Lamont–Doherty Earth Observatory of Columbia University, New York, USA (as a Raman Research Fellow); Institute for Hydrospheric-Atmospheric Sciences, Nagoya University, Japan (as a visiting professor); Centre for Tropical Marine Ecology, Bremen, Germany (as a Hanse Wissenschaftskolleg Fellow); Max-Planck Institute for Marine Microbiology, Bremen (as a Marie Curie Fellow), and KISR, Salmiya, Kuwait.
 He was an Adjunct Scientist at Woods Hole Oceanographic Institution, Woods Hole, US, from 2007 to 2017.

 Naqvi served on a very large number of national and international committees, including United Nations panels and organizing committees of many international conferences.
 He has been actively involved with planning and implementation of several ocean-related projects of International Geosphere-Biosphere Programme (IGBP) and Scientific Committee on Ocean Research (SCOR).
 He was a member of the executive committee and several working groups of SCOR.
 He has also been engaged in editing of international journals, serving on editorial boards of Indian Journal of Marine Sciences, 'Marine Biology and Aquatic Biology, and an executive editor of Biogeosciences.

-In recognition of his scientific contributions, Naqvi has received a large number of awards/recognitions, including the CSIR Young Scientist Award (1987), MAAS Young Scientist Award (1989), Shanti Swaroop Bhatnagar Prize (1996), Vigyan Ratna by the Uttar Pradesh Government (2004), National Award for Ocean Science & Technology by the Ministry of Earth Sciences, Government of India (2013), PSN National Award for Excellence in Science & Technology, HN Siddiquie medal by the Indian Geophusical Union (2014), Sisir Kumar Mitra Memorial Award by the Indian National Science Academy (INSA) (2015), and National Geosciences Award for Excellence (2018) by the Ministry of Mines, Government of India.
+In recognition of his scientific contributions, Naqvi has received a large number of awards/recognitions, including the CSIR Young Scientist Award (1987), MAAS Young Scientist Award (1989), Shanti Swaroop Bhatnagar Prize (1996), Vigyan Ratna by the Uttar Pradesh Government (2004), National Award for Ocean Science & Technology by the Ministry of Earth Sciences, Government of India (2013), PSN National Award for Excellence in Science & Technology, HN Siddiquie medal by the Indian Geophysical Union (2014), Sisir Kumar Mitra Memorial Award by the Indian National Science Academy (INSA) (2015), and National Geosciences Award for Excellence (2018) by the Ministry of Mines, Government of India.
 He is a fellow of the National Academy of Sciences, India, Indian Academy of Sciences, Indian National Science Academy, and Third World Academy of Sciences.
 He has also been selected as a Geochemistry Fellow by the Geochemical Society (USA) and the European Association of Geochemistry in 2020.
+He was awarded the Vigyan Shri Award under Rashtriya Vigyan Puraskar scheme in 2024.